seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 The mapping between elements and components is defined in the class de.seerheinlab.micgwaf.parser.contenthandler.ContentHandlerRegistry.

-Currently, the mapping is as follows
+Currently, the mapping is as follows (TODO add description what element/attribute does)

 <table>
   <tr>